To launch or connect to a browser, pass any playwright / browsernode configuration arguments you want to

 BrowserSession()

 is browsernode’s object that tracks a connection to a running browser.
-It sets up:
+It sets up:- the

 playwright